 Q: How do I set up my company so that I can start doing trip planning?

 A: Setting up your own trip planning business has business, legal and marketing tasks that most people can accomplish in less than a month.
-The Destination Expert Training Course discusses some of the marketing tasks, but for the most part we recommend you look to the Internet for resources.
+Our Travel Expert Training Course discusses some of the marketing tasks, but for the most part we recommend you look to the Internet for resources.
 There are many places online that will advise you about choosing your company name, setting up a domain and legal entity, and any other particular requirements in your location for a new business.
 We have prepared a simple Business Creation Checklist which you can use as a reference.

 Q: I’m in XYZ, is it ok to charge fees?

 A: While no one can tell you that you aren’t allowed to charge fees, you may need certain documentation or licenses to do so.
 For our students, as long as they are providing consultation, and nothing related to selling or booking travels, they don’t generally need the same accreditation that a travel agent might who does take commissions from flights or bookings.

 We do recommend checking your business plan and contracts with a travel lawyer before taking your first clients, though, just to be safe.

 Q: How do I set my rates?
 Am I stuck with my starting rates forever?

 A: First, I will answer the second question – no, you aren’t stuck with your starting rates forever.
 It is likely that any given customer will use you once, maybe twice, and if you change your prices in between they probably won’t even notice.
 As long as you are providing clear value for your fees you should be fine.